-With much of our adult life spent at work, we all deserve the confidence to actively seek fulfillment in our roles.
-So, I spoke to Construction People’s Director, Todd Richardson, about how he believed you could build your confidence in the workplace.
+With much of our adult life spent at work, we all deserve the confidence to actively seek fulfilment in our roles.
+So, I spoke to Construction People’s Director, Todd Richardson, about how you could build your confidence in the workplace.
 Here are a few of the things he said:

 Embrace risk and change:

 Firstly, you need to understand what you’re attitude is towards risk and change.
 There is risk and change involved in everything we do, your career progression is no exception to this.
 Whether it’s relocating interstate or overseas, moving companies or taking a promotion, you will be faced with choices that make you uncomfortable at some point in your career.
 To move forward, you need to learn to embrace these moments and step outside of your comfort zone.